 Thank you again for the great plugin,

-Last Edit: 2 months 3 days ago by adoucette.
+Last edit: 3 years 9 months ago by adoucette.
 Reason: edit screenshot image

 Yeah, Joomla 3.x updates keep throwing monkey wrenches into my works!